Massless Representations in Conformal Space and Their de Sitter Restrictions

-\begin{Remark} {In this context, before proceeding with the proof, it is important to emphasize that the vacuum state $|0^{\scriptscriptstyle{\mathrm{U}(2,2)}}_{}\rangle$ is conformally invariant, meaning that it is annihilated by all infinitesimal generators of the conformal Lie algebra $\mathfrak{u}(2,2)$; the explicit form of these generators can be found in Chap. \ref{Chapter 3}.
+\begin{Remark} {\textbf{(conformal invariance of the vacuum state).} In this context, before proceeding with the proof, it is important to emphasize that the vacuum state $|0^{\scriptscriptstyle{\mathrm{U}(2,2)}}_{}\rangle$ is conformally invariant, meaning that it is annihilated by all infinitesimal generators of the conformal Lie algebra $\mathfrak{u}(2,2)$; the explicit form of these generators can be found in Chap. \ref{Chapter 3}.
 Explicitly:

 where $i,j=1,\dots, 4$.} \end{Remark}